 Representing in Court

-In case no settlement is reached, your commercial vehicle lawyer will represent you in court, presenting evidence before a judge or jury.
-They navigate intricate federal and state laws to argue your case eloquently.
+If no agreement is made, your commercial vehicle lawyer will represent you in court, presenting evidence to a judge or jury.
+They skillfully navigate complex federal and state laws to effectively argue your case.

 Negotiating Settlements

-Most claims resolve out of court.
-A commercial vehicle lawyer employs evidence and legal knowledge to negotiate a fair settlement, including medical expenses, lost wages, and more.
+Most claims are settled without going to court.
+A lawyer who specializes in commercial vehicles uses evidence and legal expertise to negotiate a fair settlement, which may include medical costs, lost income, and other expenses.

 Why You Shouldn’t Fight Alone: Risks of Going Without Legal Help